Frederick Bausman (judge): Supreme Court of Washington position

 Bausman was appointed to the bench by Governor Ernest Lister on October 25, 1915 following the passing of Bausman's predecessor Judge Herman D. Crow on October 22, 1915.
-Bausman had never held public office or been a candidate with the exception of serving as the private secretary to Eugene Semple - the last territorial governor of Washington -- from 1887 to 1889.
+Bausman had never held public office or been a candidate with the exception of serving as the private secretary to Eugene Semple - the last territorial governor of Washington—from 1887 to 1889.

 Bausman was sworn in September 1, 1915.
 Bausman was 52 years old at the time and had practiced law in Washington since 1891.
-Governor Lister hosted a dinner evening in honor of Justice and Bausman at his residence November 16th of 1915.
+Governor Lister hosted a dinner evening in honor of Justice and Bausman at his residence November 16 of 1915.

 Throughout his time at the Washington State Supreme Court editorials published by the Perkins Press and the Seattle Post Intelligencer sought to imply that Governor Lister had urged Judge Bausman to resign from the bench in the spring of 1916, so that Lister could appoint another Democrat to it who would have the prestige of the office to carry him through the campaign this fall.
 Lister responded to the reports calling them an "unmitigated lie."

 Lister also was quoted saying "I can conceive of its use only on the ground that It probably comes from sources whence many 'rumors' of like character have emanated regarding this department," he added.
 "I have urged and it has been my hope that Judge Bausman would see his way clear not only to remain on the bench until the end of the term for which he was appointed, as he will do, but also that he would become a candidate to succeed himself."

-In July of 1916 Bausman announced he did not intend to run for election for his Supreme Court position and that he would resign in September of 1916 provided a majority vote was cast for a candidate for the office -- otherwise he would remain in office until that November.
+In July 1916 Bausman announced he did not intend to run for election for his Supreme Court position and that he would resign in September 1916 provided a majority vote was cast for a candidate for the office—otherwise he would remain in office until that November.

 J. Stanley Webster was unopposed in the 1916 primaries to replace Bausman as Supreme Court Justice.
 Relatedly Bausman submitted his resignation to take effect October 19, 1916.